octopus-asorkin/docs/docs/deployments/patterns/auto-scaling-deployment-targets/scale-out/scale-out-orchestration-project.md

 These settings will enable you to create a release the deployment target triggers to use to on a scale out event.

+## Create a Trigger

-Next, configure deployment target triggers to trigger a deployment anytime a new deployment target is found.
+Next, configure a deployment target trigger to re-run a deployment anytime a new virtual machine registers with Octopsu Deploy.

 1. From the project overview screen go to **{{Deployments, Triggers}}**.
 2. In the top right cornger click on **{{Add Trigger, Deployment target trigger}}**.
 3. Configure the following settings:
     - Name: Provide a name for the trigger.
     - Event Categories: select `Machine Created`.
-    - Environments: enter the environments the VMSS exists in.
+    - Environments: enter the environments the auto scaling group exists in.
-    - Target roles: select the target role of the VMs in the VMSS.
+    - Target roles: select the target role of the VMs in the auto scaling group.
 4. Click **SAVE** to save the new trigger.

 ![Orchestration Project Deployment Target Trigger](images/orchestration-project-deployment-target-trigger.png)

-### Configure Variables
+## Configure Variables

-The [Check VMSS Provsion Status step template](https://library.octopus.com/step-templates/e04c5cd8-0982-44b8-9cae-0a4b43676adc/actiontemplate-check-vmss-provision-status) has some parameters without defaults.
+The new step templates, such as [Check VMSS Provsion Status step template](https://library.octopus.com/step-templates/e04c5cd8-0982-44b8-9cae-0a4b43676adc/actiontemplate-check-vmss-provision-status-(deployment-targets)) has some parameters without defaults.
 It will also set a couple of output variables.

 - Project.Azure.Account: Variable for the Azure Account used to invoke the Azure PowerShell commands
 - Project.CanContinue.Value: `#{unless Octopus.Deployment.Error}#{Octopus.Action[Check VMSS Provision Status].Output.VMSSHasServersToDeployTo}#{/unless}` (The output variable indicating there are new deployment targets to deploy to)